Google Map Loading...

 Ciudad de Dios, Dominican Republic

 Also one of the poorest areas in the country of the Dominican Republic, Cienfuegos (and specifically the 'squatter' community of Ciudad de Dios) is home to more than 500 families.
 This community was established when families began squatting on land owned by the Dominican government.
-The average HOUSEHOLD income is $100-$150 US per month and each household is estimated at 6-8 people.
-We estimate that there are between 400-500 children (under age 18) living in the community.
+The average HOUSEHOLD income is $200-$250 US per month and each household is estimated at 6-8 people.
+We estimate that there are over 400 children (under age 18) living in the community.
 Drug use and prostitution are prevalent.

 There is no clean water in the area and electricity is sporadic with only about 2-4 hours of power per day.
 There are no schools or medical services in the area.
 The closest public school is a 30-minute walk along a dangerous canal.
 The closest doctor or hospital is a 25-minute drive (and most people do not have cars or transportation).